 Miami is a Oklahoma community close to Tenkiller Ferry Lake, the Illinois River, and the Verdigris River, where clear Ozark-influenced water and Corps reservoirs provides the waterfront setting for an active market of residential lake and river properties.
-Each water body near Miami has its own construction requirements - from permit requirements set by the Corps of Engineers or utility operators to the specific wave exposure and soil conditions at each individual site.
+Each water body near Miami has its own construction requirements - from specific construction requirements set by federal reservoir management or utility operators to the specific wave exposure and soil conditions at each individual site.
 Property owners in the Miami area depend on experienced marine contractors who understand these local conditions.

-The Grand River dam system near Miami - including Grand Lake, Lake Hudson, and Fort Gibson Lake - operates under Grand River Dam Authority and Corps management.
-Grand Lake's large surface area creates substantial wave energy, and Corps or GRDA permits are required for all dock, pier, and shoreline construction near Miami.
+The Grand River dam system near Miami - including Grand Lake, Lake Hudson, and Fort Gibson Lake - operates under Grand River Dam Authority and Federal reservoir management.
+Grand Lake's large surface area creates substantial wave energy, and Corps or GRDA appropriate construction methods are required for all dock, pier, and shoreline construction near Miami.

 Shore Protect Team delivers Waterfront Construction in Miami, OK near Miami on Grand Lake and connected northeast Oklahoma reservoirs.
-We construct dock systems for Corps and GRDA water level schedules, build shoreline bulkheads, and handle Corps 26a or GRDA permit applications.
+We construct dock systems for Corps and GRDA water level schedules, build shoreline bulkheads, and handle reservoir authority or GRDA required coordination.

 Shore Protect Team offers free site consultations for waterfront property owners.
 Send your location and photos and we will outline the construction approach and materials right for your shoreline.